Justice, Equity, Diversity and Inclusion PIE Institute

 Latina/Latino Studies Lecturer

-Faculty Director, Latina/o CSU Project
+Faculty Director, Latina/o Studies CSL Project

 Member, Board of Trustees, City College of San Francisco